Spratm-Asleaf/DRSE-Outlier/README.md

 > MATLAB Version: 2019B or later

+> Note that the mentioned reproducibilty and verifiability do not necessarily guarantee the (absolute) correctness of academic claims in a scitific publication.
+Future research may deny or modify or improve the philosophies, methods, models, and/or claims conveyed in this article.
+But readers should not try to "find bones from an egg", and codes here are just for your reference, not for your unfriendly criticism.
+Of course, the authors are open to learn and friendly comments are always welcomed.

 # DRSE-Outlier: Distributionally Robust State Estimation Subject to Outlier

 Online supplementary materials of the paper titled